RhinoSharkMan/Common-Weakness-Enumeration/README.md

     * private final String[] days

 # CWE-460: Improper Cleanup on Thrown Exception
--this CWE is demonstated
+-this CWE is demonstated in divideSupplies().
+Specifically where the writer object is closed regardless of what logic is executed in the function

 # CWE CASE 06: CWE-125: Out-of-Bounds Read
--this CWE is demonstated
+-this CWE is demonstated in the function cogTest() Specifically the user has the ability to compare a value via index where the array set to a size of [7].
+Because of this limiation, the function first validates that the user's input is in a valid range before accessing the array

 # # # ANDREW CONTENT # # #